Learning Multimodal VAEs through Mutual Supervision: Introduction

 We develop a novel formulation for multimodal \glspl{VAE} that views the combination of information through a semi-supervised lens, as \emph{mutual supervision} between modalities.
 We term this approach \gls{MEME}.
 Our approach not only avoids the need for additional explicit combinations, but it also naturally extends to \emph{learning} in the partially-observed setting---something that most prior approaches cannot handle.
-We evaluate \gls{MEME} on standard metrics for multimodal \glspl{VAE} across both partial \emph{and} complete data settings, on two typical multimodal data domains: MNIST-SVHN (image-image) and CUB (image-text), and show that it outperforms prior work.
-We additionally investigate the ability of multimodal \glspl{VAE} to capture the `relatedness' across modalities in their learnt representations, by comparing and contrasting the characteristics of our implicit approach against prior work.
+We evaluate \gls{MEME} on standard metrics for multimodal \glspl{VAE} across both partial \emph{and} complete data settings, on the typical multimodal data domains, MNIST-SVHN (image-image) and the less common but notably more complex CUB (image-text), and show that it outperforms prior work on both.
+We additionally investigate the capability of \glspl{MEME} ability to capture the `relatedness', a notion of semantic similarity, between modalities in the latent representation; in this setting we also find that \gls{MEME} outperforms prior work considerably.